Back to blog

 What to look for in a telecom partner

 The telecom landscape is evolving fast.
-Recent advances in automation, AI and APIs have enabled new players, including major neobanks like Nubank and smartwatch companies like Xplora, to venture into the wireless game.
-By leveraging the best telecom partners, these players deliver exceptional user experiences at competitive prices, with very low capital expenditure or cost to serve.
+Recent advances in automation, AI and APIs have enabled new players, including major neobanks like Nubank and smartphone companies like Light, to venture into the wireless game.
+By leveraging an end-to-end connectivity platform, these players deliver exceptional user experiences at competitive prices, with very low capital expenditure or cost to serve.

 To replicate their success, it’s critical that you choose a partner that is at the forefront of telecom innovation.
 Here are the products and services you should be aware of.